Kyah Pembarya! Should You Give Money to Street Children?

 Street children begging for loose change are all over the metro.
 They come in various forms with different tactics to tug your heartstrings.

 Some ride jeepneys to give out envelopes and wipe the passengers’ feet.
-There were times when they will rush towards cars and jeepneys during traffic jams to wipe the windshields before asking for money.
+Sometimes, they will rush toward cars and jeepneys during traffic jams to wipe the windshields before asking for money.
 They don’t even care if the rags they use are greasy.

-I used to see ragged teens who will ask for fares because they claimed to be lost and out of cash to get home.
-There are street children holding babies, others with a missing limb, and some too thin their bones are sticking out.
+I used to see ragged teens who would ask for fares because they claimed to be lost and out of cash to get home.
+There are street children holding babies, others with a missing limb, and some too thin, their bones sticking out.